slds-lmu/lecture_i2ml/CONTRIBUTING.md

 ### Slides:

 - Notation on the slides uses [`latex-math`](https://github.com/compstat-lmu/latex-math).
-Please do read the accompanying ReadMe.
+Please do read the accompanying ReadMe and clone [`latex-math`](https://github.com/compstat-lmu/latex-math) into this repo (otherwise you will not be able to render the slides).
 - Use the commands defined there, don't define your own.
 - If you have to introduce new notation/symbols you should add it to `latex-math`, after doublechecking that
    - it is consistent with what we already have